-You’ll love these if you’re a big fan of the thin chocolate mint Girl Scout cookies.
+You’ll love these if you’re a big fan of the Girl Scouts' Thin Mint cookies.
 The dense base layer is like a rich, fudgy brownie, so don’t overcook it or the dessert bars will be dry.
 Refrigerating the mint bars allows the chocolaty top layer to set properly.
 You can make the dessert up to one day ahead.

 A combo of cocoa powder and melted chocolate makes for a rich, ultra-chocolaty dessert.
 We updated the recipe to use heavy cream in place of the half-and-half in the original.

 A splash of rum added to the melted chocolate gives this chocolaty cheesecake an advantage.